zynaddsubfx/zynaddsubfx/doc/wavetable-communication.md

 ADnote contains two wavetables per OscilGen:

-- current wavetable (in used, can be refilled with new waves)
+- current wavetable (is used, can be refilled with new waves)
 - next wavetable (under construction after parameter change)

 ## Asynchonicity principles